cass-h/achillino/readme.md

 they may learn these additional forms.
 ```

-Achiallino states he won't follow the format used by other teachers or teach hot headed pupils.
-Seems fair.
+Achiallino states he won't follow the format used by other teachers, and instructs students to take this shit seriously and not to lose their temper.

 He also states the plays should be used by a fencer with knowledge and confidence in Bolognese style fencing, which is clear from the lack of explanations of the basic cuts, guards, and terms throughout.